liamirpy/RAX-NET_ISCHEMIC_STROKE_SEGMENTATION/Cross_Validation/README.md

 > The lesion distribution in all axial/sagittal/coronal plane subjects is the same as the lesion distribution in each fold.
 > For clarity, we displayed the lesion distribution for all training subjects and the first fold.

+> [!NOTE]
+> The Mann–Whitney U test(https://en.wikipedia.org/wiki/Mann%E2%80%93Whitney_U_test)  is a nonparametric test of the null hypothesis.
+We used this test
+> For represent the distribution similarity after cross validation.
+For all of them P_value > 0.05.

+** You can see the result by executive the MWW_test.py**

 # Lesion Distribution in All Axial Plane Subjects and First Fold

 **Distribution in All Axial plane**